bbi-lab/bbi-sciatac-analyze/README.md

 The `ranges` column specifies the range of `<N7 ligation indices>:<N7 PCR indices>:<N5 PCR indices>:<N5 ligation indices>` used for this run.
 Note that the N7/P7 indices are numbered by column and the N5/N7 indices are numbered by row.
 Multiple ranges for a barcode are separated by commas.

-There is a rudimentary script for converting a BBI CSV samplesheet to the required format in the directory bbi-sciatac-demux/samplesheet.
+There is a rudimentary script for converting a BBI CSV samplesheet to the required format in the *bbi-sciatac-demux/samplesheet* directory.

+Warning: sample names cannot have dashes in them, or any special character that does not appear typically in a Unix file name so such characters are converted to dots (any character other than 'a-z', 'A-Z', '0-9', '_',  and '.').
+This is because the script adds the sample name to the main file name, separated by a dash, so that it can identify the sample based the filename.
+For example, the file 'sample1-RUN001_L001_R1.fastq.gz' is from a sample called 'sample1'.

 #### Genome files

-The required genome-related files are specified in the bbi-sciatac-analyze/genomes.json file.
+The required genome-related files are specified in the *bbi-sciatac-analyze/genomes.json* file.
 The required files include

 * bowtie genome indexes
 * genome whitelist regions
 * chromosome sizes

-The bbi-sciatac-analyze repository has some scripts for assisting with building these files in the genomes subdirectory.
+The *bbi-sciatac-analyze* repository has some scripts for assisting with building these files in the *genomes* subdirectory.
 These scripts are from Andrew Hill.

 #### nextflow.config file